tarantool/doc/doc/1.7/dev_guide/reference_capi/utils.rst

 .. c:function:: void luaL_setcdatagc(struct lua_State *L, int idx)

-    Sets finalizer function on a cdata object.
+    Set finalizer function on a cdata object.

     Equivalent to call `ffi.gc(obj, function)`.
 Finalizer function must be on the top of the stack.